Last Updated:

 My recent Uganda safari tour by Mari Jacobs

 I was looking forward to my Educational Uganda safari tour for years.
-In fact I was chomping at the bit due to a two year delay because of Covid.
 But it exceeded my already sky-high expectations.

 Gorilla Trekking